kirill-zhirnov/boundless-marsfull-nextjs-ecommerce-template/README.md

 ## What is included?

-Fully ready eCommerce website with a hierarchical catalog, product widgets, filters, and marketing components like sliders and carousels.
+Fully ready E-Commerce website with a hierarchical catalog, product widgets, filters, and marketing components like sliders and carousels.

 We developed the template keeping SEO in mind: schema markup, sitemap, and